mikaelbr/bacon-love/exercises/09_combining_observables_part_ii/problem.md

 Your final assignment will be to provide a report for the Zrrk commander on the current status of deployed EDF ships in all five sectors of the solar system.

-Since no EDF ships are deployed to sector 5, that part of the report should always return zero.
+Since no EDF ships are deployed to sector five, that part of the report should always return zero.

 ## Template